List of Philadelphia Flyers award winners: Team trophies

 The Flyers won the Stanley Cup as league champions in back-to-back years during the mid-1970s.
-They have not won the Cup since despite six return trips to the Stanley Cup Finals.
+They have not won the Cup since despite six return trips to the Stanley Cup Final.
 They won the Clarence S. Campbell Bowl six times, twice as West Division champions and four times as Campbell Conference regular season champions.
 Realignment after the season moved the Flyers to the Wales Conference (known as the Eastern Conference since the season) and they have since won the trophy given to the conference's playoff champion, the Prince of Wales Trophy, four times.
 The Flyers have never won the Presidents' Trophy which has been given to the team finishing the regular season with the best overall record based on points since the season.
 Prior to the creation of the trophy the Flyers led the league in points three times for the 1974–75, 1979–80, and 1984–85 seasons.

 The Flyers have won the Stanley Cup two times.